solveighty/Coffee-Blend/README.md

 ## 🧾 Project Overview

-**Coffee Blend** is a professionally designed **coffee brand website** developed as a **client project**.
+**Coffee Blend** is a professionally developed **coffee brand website** created as a **client project**.
-The website represents a modern café experience, focusing on rich visuals, smooth interactions, and a warm brand identity that reflects the culture of premium coffee.
+The platform represents a modern café experience, combining rich visuals, smooth interactions, and functional ordering features to deliver a complete digital coffee experience.

-The platform is designed to showcase the brand, highlight coffee varieties, and create an inviting digital presence for coffee lovers.
+The website is designed to showcase the brand, highlight coffee offerings, and enable users to place orders seamlessly.

 🔗 **Live Website:**
 https://eaznexora.github.io/Coffee-Blend/